 Financial Intermediation Through Financial Disintermediation: Evidence from the ECB Corporate Sector Purchase Programme

 We study the spillover effects of financial disintermediation on the supply of credit to small and medium enterprises (SMEs).
-We find that direct central bank lending to large corporations induces banks to increase lending to SMEs by 8 to 12 percent.
+We find direct central bank lending to large corporations induces banks to increase lending to SMEs by 8 to 12 percent.
 This effect is stronger for liquidity-constrained banks.
 SMEs with relationship banks affected by disintermediation borrow approximately €77,750 more relative to SMEs in the same country and industry.
-We verify that these inferences are not due to changing economic fundamentals, demand from SMEs, or selection in central bank financing.
-Despite documenting positive effects, we also find that they disappear in the long term, casting some doubt on the structural efficacy of financial disintermediation as a tool to enhance bank lending to SMEs.
+SMEs use these funds to invest in real activities and increase employment.
+We verify that our inferences are not due to changing economic fundamentals, demand from SMEs, or selection in central bank financing.
+Despite documenting positive effects, we also find that they disappear once new liquidity injections stop and the policy reaches a steady-state.
+Our findings provide some insights into this macroeconomic policy tool's ability to increase employment during the ongoing COVID-19 pandemic through financial disintermediation serving as an additional channel to provide access to financing for SMEs.

-Keywords: small businesses; credit supply; economic growth; monetary policy; real effects
+Keywords: small businesses; credit supply; economic growth; economic uncertainty; monetary policy; real effects

 JEL Classification: E52; E58; E65; G21; G28